 We make every effort to provide you with safe and pure drinking water.
 Meadowbrook's raw water contains levels of radon, sodium and dissolved solids that are common in New England water.
 To improve the quality of the water delivered to you, the water first passes through cartridge filters to remove sediment.
 Next the water passes through softeners that are backwashed in a brine solution.
 Water then passes through reverse osmosis units where sodium and dissolved solids are removed.
 The treated water is stored in two 5000 gallon storage tanks.
 Three pumps pressurize the system as it is pumped from the storage tanks into the distribution system.

-The water quality of our system is constantly monitored by us and the MassDEP to determine the effectiveness of existing water treatment and to determine if any additional treatment is required.
+by us and the MassDEP to determine the effectiveness of existing water treatment and to determine if any additional treatment is required.